beemarsh/personal-portfolio/content/featured/Bhetghat/index.md

   - GPS & GeoLocation
 ---

 An android app to place orders from Bhetghat Restaurant (my family run business).
 It traces users geolocation using device's GPS and calculates the estimated time and cost of the order.
+Available on [Play Store](https://play.google.com/store/apps/details?id=com.bhetghat).